hychen39/orclapex-maven-plugin/README-1.0.4.md

     If `projectDirectory` is specified, the full path for the configuration folder is `projectDirectory` + `File.seperator()` + `natural_doc_config`
 - `workingDirectory`: the working directory.
 Use the parameter to specify a new working directory.
+- `runOnMono`: Use MS Mono platform to run exe file in the linux environment (for NaturalDocs 2.X).
 ### Java Version required to compile the source codes.

 Java 7 or after.